Good faith – tool or weapon? An examination of the Ports of Auckland dispute

-As this article goes to print, POAL and MUNZ are in facilitated bargaining under the Act with the assistance of New Zealand’s Employment Relations Authority.
+As this article goes to print, POAL and MUNZ are in facilitated bargaining under the Act with the assistance of the Employment Relations Authority.
 The final resolution of the matter therefore remains to be seen.

-But in May 2012, the New Zealand Government announced a proposed change to the Act, to remove the requirement to conclude a collective agreement unless a party has a genuine reason based on reasonable grounds not to.
+But in May 2012, the Government announced a proposed change to the Act, to remove the requirement to conclude a collective agreement (unless a party has a genuine reason based on reasonable grounds not to).
 The removal of this requirement is likely to impact on good faith and collective bargaining.
-Without it, for example, POAL may have been able to quit collective negotiations rather than be forced to facilitation and, accordingly, to restructure as planned without intervention by the courts.
+Where without it, for example, POAL may have been able to quit collective negotiations rather than be forced to facilitation and, accordingly, to restructure as planned without intervention by MUNZ.
 In the meantime, the developing law in this area certainly indicates the potential for unions to use the duty as a weapon against employers, with very real consequences for business.

 This article was written for the Australasian Legal Business Magazine (issue 10.7 August 2012).